-1. Describe the level of educational advancement in reading, writing, mathematics, and/or English language acquisition for program participants for each of the last three years.
-Include:

-a.
-Number of Participants - ABE/ASE
+- Describe the level of educational advancement in reading, writing, mathematics, and/or English language acquisition for program participants for each of the last three years based on July 1st to June 30th.
+Include: a.
+Number of Participants - ELA

 - 1. FY16-17:

 - 2. FY17-18:

 - 3. FY18-19:

-b.Number of Participants - ELA
+- b.
+Percentage with an Educational Gain ELA

 - 1. FY16-17:

 - 2. FY17-18:

 - 3. FY18-19:

-c.
-Percentage with an Educational Gain - ABE/ASE

-- 1. FY16-17:

-- 2. FY17-18:

-- 3. FY18-19:

-d.
-Percentage with an Educational Gain - ELA

-- 1. FY16-17:

-- 2. FY17-18:

-- 3. FY18-19:

 - 2. Describe how the program will meet, or continue to meet, educational advancement performance goals.

-- 3. Describe the programs demonstrated effectiveness of improving skills of eligible individuals, particularly those who have low levels of literacy for FY18-19.

-a.
-Include Number Served in low literacy levels

-- 4. Describe efforts and success in helping participants transition to postsecondary education and training:
+- 3. Describe the efforts and/or success of the program in transitioning participants to postsecondary education and training:

 - a.
-Number of participants
+Number of participants transitioned

 - b.
-Percentage of participants
+Percentage of participants transitioned

+- 4. Describe the programs demonstrated effectiveness of improving skills of eligible individuals, particularly those who have low level of literacy for FY18-19.

+- a.
+Include Number Served in low literacy levels

+- b.Percentage with an Educational Gain

 - 5. Describe efforts and success in helping participants gain or retain employment.
 Include for FY18-19:

 - a.
 Number of participants

 - b.
 Percentage of participants

 - 6. Describe efforts and success in helping participants obtain a high school equivalency certificate.
 Include for FY18-19:

 - a.
 Number of participants

-- b.Percentage of participants
+- b.
+Percentage of participants